2 hard-hit cities, 2 diverging fates in vaccine rollout - WTMJ

 “I feel happy,” the 62-year-old school bus driver said shortly after receiving his second and final dose.
 “Too many people here have COVID.
 It’s better to be safe.”

+But the two cities’ fortunes could not be more different during the COVID-19 vaccine rollout.

-The 15-year-old says no one in his family has been vaccinated yet as the state focuses on vaccinating front-line workers and residents who are older or have serious health conditions.
+Chelsea high school sophomore Mannix Resto fears that Massachusetts’ slow pace of vaccinations will continue to prevent students from attending classes in person.
+The 15-year-old says no one in his family has been vaccinated yet as the state focuses on front-line workers and residents who are older or have serious health conditions.

-“I just want to know how much longer it’s going to last,” Resto said earlier this month while walking with a friend on Broadway, the city’s busy main street.
+“I just want to know how much longer it’s going to last,” Resto said earlier this month while walking with a friend on Broadway, Chelsea’s busy main street.
 “It’s been a year already.
 We can’t keep living like this.”

-Both are tiny former industrial cities that are now overwhelmingly Latino.
-Their residents, living in dense rows of triple-decker homes and apartment complexes, are the workforce for the state capitals to their south — Providence and Boston.

-But their fortunes could not have been more different during the COVID-19 vaccine rollout.

-Rhode Island began offering vaccinations to elderly Central Fall residents in late December and gradually expanded it so that anyone 18 or older who lives or works in the city is now eligible.
+Rhode Island began offering vaccinations to elderly Central Falls residents in late December and gradually expanded it so that anyone 18 or older who lives or works in the city is now eligible.

 Nearly a third of adults in the city have received at least one dose of vaccine and about 16% are fully vaccinated, according to state data.
 Health officials say the city of about 20,000 has seen a marked drop in COVID-19 cases as a result.